biswasjayanta/Python-for-Transportation/README.md

 # Python-For-GeospatialAnalysis
-Try to solve the spatial problem using python environment
+Try to solve the spatial problem using python